 Prior Coursework

-With program approval and payment of the difference in tuition (between special and graduate tuition), students are allowed to count no more than 9 credits of coursework numbered 700 or above taken as a UW–Madison University Special student.
-Coursework earned five or more years prior to the master’s degree is not allowed to satisfy requirements.
+With program approval, students may transfer no more than 9 credits of coursework numbered 700 or above taken as a UW–Madison University Special student.
+Coursework earned seven or more years prior to the master’s degree is not allowed to satisfy requirements.

 15 credits